Ceri Hiles

 About me

 Hello - I am a qualified, professional counsellor with experience of working with a range of issues including anxiety, depression, bereavement, and relationship problems.
-I can offer both short and longer term counselling.
+I can offer both short and longer term counselling, in person and online.

 These are some often-asked questions about therapy and the kind of therapy that I can provide.
 If you have any other questions then please don't hesitate to contact me.